Mobility hub

 HUB+ gives you flexibility in your daily life

-As part of a European mobility project, employees at DTU Science Park in Hørsholm can from the 23rd of August use electric shared vehicles through a new mobility hub.
+Employees in the companies in DTU Science Park in Hørsholm can use electric shared vehicles through a new mobility hub.

 Your options with HUB+